Mike11199/The-Big-Tipper/README.md

 First android app project, following a freeCodeCamp tutorial and adding custom features. <br>

-To install, download the APK (Android Application Package) file named The-Big-Tipper_App File.apk from this repository.
+To install, download the APK (Android Application Package) file named <strong>The Big Tipper App File.apk</strong> from this repository.

 Created wtih Android Studio IDE and coded in Kotlin, a Java inspired statically typed programming language.